 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Experiencing domestic abuse and / or violence can have a serious, long lasting emotional and psychological impact on children.
+Seeing, hearing or experiencing domestic abuse and / or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.